 Secrets of the Palazzo Vecchio

-A special tour to discover Palazzo Vecchio.
-With the best of guides, Serena Pini, curator of the museum
+A special itinerary to discover the historic building with Serena Pini, curator of the Museum

 Palazzo dei Priori or Palazzo Ducale?
 Palazzo della Signoria or just Palazzo Vecchio, the stronghold’s name as soon as the Medici left their old palace to move to the more comfortable Pitti Palace?
 The first enigma lies in the palazzo’s name, but this is not the only question about the building, as intriguing as it is imbued in stories and stratifications.
 Indeed it’s what makes the Palazzo Vecchio so appealing.